tumultousRamen/parking_system_tester/README.md

 4. Fast feedback on code changes.
 5. Robust handling of test failures, including intermittent failures.

 To view previous workflows, navigate to the actions tab and select any workflow.
-To run tests on your local system, following the instructions (here)[#getting-started].
+To run tests on your local system, following the instructions [here](#getting-started).
 ## Framework: PyTest
 The project uses PyTest framework because of its:
 1. Excellent support for test fixtures and dependency injection